ChrisTalksTech/ChrisTalksTech.github.io/_posts/2020-02-18-Creating-Interactive-Image-Maps-In-MadCap-Flare.md

     <script src="../Resources/Scripts/jquery.min.js" type="text/javascript">
     </script>

-Creating an image map is straitforward in Flare, you right-click an image, and select _Image Map..._.
+Creating an image map is straightforward in Flare, you right-click an image, and select _Image Map..._.
 ![_config.yml]({{ site.baseurl }}/images/a.png)
 In my example, I've taken a screenshot of the W3 info on Image Maps. and highlighted two areas.
 ![_config.yml]({{ site.baseurl }}/images/b.png)